-The Yoga Collective is an online library of more than 150 high quality yoga videos that users can tap into anywhere they have an internet connection.
-I was gifted a membership to check out the site and see for myself why The Yoga Collective is such a great resource for people who want to work on their practice at home, take it with them on vacation, or just explore a new pose.
+The Yoga Collective is an online library of more than 150 high-quality yoga videos that users can tap into anywhere they have an internet connection.
+I have gifted a membership to check out the site and see for myself why The Yoga Collective is such a great resource for people who want to work on their practice at home, take it with them on vacation, or just explore a new pose.

 After using the website for a week, I found there are four important things to highlight right up front:

 - Classes cover a wide spectrum of styles, from the restorative flow and yin/yang yoga to power yoga and inversion practice.
 They even have short sequences dedicated to breathing, meditation, ab work, and hip openers (what I need – ouch!).

 - Users can choose from classes that last 10, 20, 30, 40, or 60 minutes.

 - Yoga classes are offered at five different levels ranging from introductory to advanced.
 There’s also a pose library with short instructional videos to walk beginners through some of the most frequently used positions.